i2y/mochi/doc/TESTS.rst

 You may put as many functions `result_<func>` in one Mochi file.
 Each needs to have a corresponding function `<func>` inside the same file.
 In addition, you may define other functions in such a file.
-They will be ignore by the test runner as long as their names do not follow the pattern `result_<func>`.
+They will be ignored by the test runner as long as their names do not follow the pattern `result_<func>`.
 This allows you to write helper functions.
-One use case is to call other functions with arguments as the tested
+One use case is to call other functions with arguments since the tested functions cannot take arguments.

 Mixed Mochi-Python Tests
 ++++++++++++++++++++++++

 Mochi-only tests are somewhat restricted and you cannot use all `py.test` features.
-Therefore, you can writing mixed Mochi-Python tests.
+Therefore, you can write mixed Mochi-Python tests.
 This always involves a Mochi and Python file, but gives you all the power of `py.test`.